sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 6. The kernel tells the CPU how long the time slice for the new process will last.
 7. The kernel switches the CPU into user mode and hands control of the CPU to the process.

 **The context switch answers the important question of when the kernel runs.
-The answer is that it runs between process time slices during a context swtich.**
+The answer is that it runs between process time slices during a context switch.**

 **Attention:**

-In the case of a multi-CPU system, things become slightly more complicated because the kernel doesn't need to relinquish control of its current CPU in order to allow a process to run oon a different CPU.
-However, to maximize the useage of all available CPUs, the kernel typically does so anyway(and may use certain tricks to grab a little more CPU time for itself).
+In the case of a multi-CPU system, things become slightly more complicated because the kernel doesn't need to relinquish control of its current CPU in order to allow a process to run on a different CPU.
+However, to maximize the usage of all available CPUs, the kernel typically does so anyway(and may use certain tricks to grab a little more CPU time for itself).

 #### Memory Management

 Because the kernel must manage memory during a context switch, it has a complex job of memory management.
-The kernrl's job is complicated because the following conditions must hold:
+The kernel's job is complicated because the following conditions must hold:

 - The kernel must have its own private area in memory that user processes can't access.
-- Each user process needs its own sectioon of memory
+- Each user process needs its own section of memory
 - One user process may not access the private memory of another process.
 - User processes can share memory.
 - Some memory in user processes can be read-only.